awsdocs/amazon-vpc-user-guide/doc_source/vpce-interface.md

 + Each interface endpoint can support a bandwidth of up to 10 Gbps per Availability Zone by default\.
 Additional capacity may be added automatically based on your usage\.
 + If the network ACL for your subnet restricts traffic, you may not be able to send traffic through the endpoint network interface\.
 Ensure that you add appropriate rules that allow traffic to and from the CIDR block of the subnet\.
 + An interface endpoint supports TCP traffic only\.
++ When you create an endpoint, you can attach an endpoint policy to it that controls access to the service to which you are connecting\.
+For more information, see [Controlling Access to Services with VPC Endpoints](vpc-endpoints-access.md)\.
 + Endpoints are supported within the same region only\.
 You cannot create an endpoint between a VPC and a service in a different region\.
 + Endpoints support IPv4 traffic only\.
 + You cannot transfer an endpoint from one VPC to another, or from one service to another\.